 How To Collaborate In Wix

-This guide walks through how to set up collaboration in Wix, what each role actually lets people do, and a few tips for keeping your site secure when multiple people have access.
+This guide walks through how to set up collaboration in Wix, what each role actually lets people do, real-world examples of who to assign each role to, and the differences between collaborating in the standard Wix Editor vs Wix Studio.
 Whether you're sharing your Wix website link with a client or giving an editor access to publish blog posts, the steps below cover the full process.

 Key Takeaways